 Provide additional reinforcing as needed to prevent movement of the reinforcement cage.
 Clear cover and epoxy coating requirements for additional reinforcement are the same as those shown for the rail reinforcement.
-The rail reinforcement are not epoxy-coated and weld locations measured along the rail are no closer than 3 ft.
+The rail reinforcing cage may be tack welded to the rail anchorage reinforcement provided the rail and anchorage reinforcement are not epoxy-coated and weld locations measured along the rail are no closer than 3 ft.
 Tie all bar intersections if epoxy-coated reinforcement is required for the railing proposed to be slipformed.
 Provide a wire line to maintain vertical and horizontal alignment of the slipform machine.
 Attach a grade line gauge or pointer to the machine so a continuous comparison can be made between the rail being placed and the established grade line.
 Rails or supports at the required grade are allowed instead of sensor controls.
 Make one or more passes with the slipform over the rail segment to ensure proper operation and maintenance of grades and clearances before placing concrete.
-Provide slipformed rail within a vertical and horizontal alignment tolerance of $\pm 1/4$ in. per 10 feetft.
+Provide slipformed rail within a vertical and horizontal alignment tolerance of $\pm 1/4$ in. per 10 ft.
 Construct rail with a smooth and uniform appearance.
 Consolidate concrete so it is free of honeycomb.
 Provide concrete with a consistency that will maintain the shape of the rail without support.
 Minimize starting and stopping of the slipform operation by ensuring a continuous supply of concrete.